JurjiuDarius/MHP-Hackathon/README.md

 <li> We pushed the ssl certificates to make testing easier.
 These are generated locally, so your browser might not want to accept them.
 To fix this, navigate to the backend url in a browser, and click continue.
 This should convince the browser that the url is safe when making requests via javascript.
 <li> The app automatically adds rooms and users upon startup.
 The requirements said there was no signup functionality, so we added our own data for testing.
+<li>The master branch contains the latest app version.

 <li>Lastly, we want to thank the organisers for the event.
 Good job, guys.
 We mean it.